-Recursion has not been handled entirely satisfactorily in existing work.
-LU assumes that in order for a DTD to be consistent (validated XML documents have finite sizes), a cycle in a DTD graph could not be composed of o-edges entirely and should contain at least one \-edge.
-If this were true, a relation will be created for the \-edge and LU does not consider handling cycles with all elements of in-degree=1.
-However, a closer look indicates that this is inappropriate.
-An o-edge to an element <e> may be e or e?.
-The case e? allows the validated XML documents to avoid infinite expansion of elements.
-For example, the consistent DTD in the previous example with only <!ELEMENT a (b?)> and <!ELEMENT b (a)> contains a cycle of o-edges only.
-Thus, it is necessary to consider cycles in DTD graphs that contain only o-edges.
+Recursion has not been handled entirely satisfactory in existing work.
+LU assumes that in order for a DTD to be consistent (i.e., all validated XML documents have finite sizes), a cycle in a DTD graph could not be composed of o-edges entirely and should contain at least one -edge.
+If this were true, a relation will be created for the -edge and LU does not consider handling cycles with all elements of indegree=1.
+However, Example 5 serves as a counter example to this argument.

-SHARED and HYBRID consider cycles with only 0-edges but check only those cycles containing mutually recursive elements all having in-degree=1.
-In this case, the algorithms create a separate relation for one element in the cycle.
+SHARED and HYBRID check only mutually recursive elements all having in-degree=1, creating a separate relation for one of them.
 However, this is still not sufficient since recursive elements may all have in-degree > 1 and recursion may also interfere with the issue of multiple parent element types.
+Please see [18] for futher elaboration.
+A more clear and accurate set of rules for recursion is needed.